RicherMans/Dcase2018_pooling/README.md

 * traintestindomain: Combination of training and evaluating the model on the original training set + reestimating new labels from the indomain dataset and rerunning training + evaluation
 * runtests: Runs development as well as evaluation tests ( just convenience function )
 * calcthres: A dynamic threshold algorithm (not used in this work)

+Most training function can be tweaked on the fly by adding some parameter in `fire` fashion before training.
+If one e.g., wants to change the poolingfunction for a specific experiment, just pass `--poolingfunction mean` in order to use mean pooling.
+Other arguments which are passed to objects ending with `_args` can be passed in dict faction e.g, `--model_args '{"bidirectional":False, "filters":[1,1,1,1,1]}'`.

+All configurations for all experiments can be seen in `config/`.
+Mainly all configs only differ in their pooling function and their subsampling factor `P`.